Jenny-Zhu/CSI-Bench-Real-WiFi-Sensing-Benchmark/README.md

 ### Prerequisites

 - Python 3.7+
 - CUDA-compatible GPU (recommended, but not required.
-Apple silicon is also accepted, but need to install Pytorch specifically)
+Apple silicon is also accepted, but need to install Pytorch specifically.
+See https://developer.apple.com/metal/pytorch/ for more details about install pytorch for apple silicon)

 ### Environment Setup